anishst/anishsebastian.github.io/index.md

 ## CI/CD Tools

+- Created **Docker files** and built different containers needed for testing using Docker file generated images
+- Used **Docker Compose** YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts
+- Used **Groovy scripts** for CI/CD **pipeline builds**, and actively involved in the entire Pipeline setups and Jenkins configurations
 - Executed automated test suites on multiple platforms using SeleniumGrid and Maven scripts.
 - Created pom.xml in APACHEMAVEN and run the builds using Continuous Integration tool Jenkins.
 - Develop, Maintain and support Continuous Integration framework based on Jenkins
 - Expert in implementing automation architecture using Python, PyTest, Java, JUnit, Selenium WebDriver, Jenkins
-- Created **Docker files** and built different containers needed for testing using Docker file generated images
-- Used **Docker Compose** YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts
-- Used **Groovy scripts** for CI/CD **pipeline builds**, and authored  **Jenkinsfile** to control entire Pipeline setup via SCM
+- Experience in writing Groovy Scripts for Jenkins pipeline job
 - Provide demo to team on CI/CD pipeline and its features
-- Experienced in working with version control systems: Git/GitHub
+- Experienced in working with version control systems like GIT and used Source code management client tools like GitBash, GitHub, Git Lab.
-- Used jenkins **embeddable build plugin** icons to show build status in Github repo
-- Used Office 365 Connector plugin to push customized Jenkins build updates to Microsoft Teams.

 ## Web Related